 - Failure to follow up with a patient

 Unfortunately, medical errors are far too common.
-When a doctor notices an obvious lump in a woman's breast, they should order an ultrasound, because a mammogram may fail to detect cancer.
+When a doctor notices an obvious lump in a woman’s breast, he or she should order an ultrasound, because a mammogram may fail to detect cancer.
 Doctors should carefully question their patients to determine if they have a history of breast cancer in their family and doctors should seek additional information that may provide critical warning signs that warrant heightened scrutiny.

 In some cases, simple medical errors cause a misdiagnosis.
 A medical professional fails to properly read the results from a mammogram, ultrasound or biopsy.
 In other cases, doctors may see warning signs and simply fail to respond.

-Since we have been handling medical malpractice claims for more than three decades, we have access to medical experts that can be critical in such cases.
-We prepare meticulously for the possibility of trial and make certain the insurance companies know that we are fully prepared and willing to take them to trial if they are not prepared to fairly compensate our clients for the injuries they have sustained.
+Since we have been handling medical malpractice claims for more than three decades, we have access to medical experts who can be critical in such cases.
+We prepare meticulously for the possibility of trial and make certain the insurance companies know that we are fully prepared and willing to take them to trial if they are not prepared to fairly compensate our clients for the injuries they have suffered.

 To contact a North Carolina breast cancer delayed diagnosis attorney at the Law Offices of Wade E. Byrd P.A., call 910-779-3135 or contact us by email.
 We are pleased to offer a free consultation.
 We handle all personal injury cases on a contingency fee basis so you pay no fees to us unless we recover compensation for you.